When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Details on CODERS

 \subsection{Motivating Novel Methodology}

-Before we present a technical description of CODERS, we believe that it is instructive to first take a step back and motivate the application of novel techniques for the task of detecting partially careless responding rather than using existing post-hoc screeners such as psychometric antonym, personal reliability, and the longstring index \citep[see e.g.,][for a recent overview of traditional screeners]{alfons2024}.
+Before we present a technical description of CODERS, we believe that it is instructive to first take a step back and motivate the application of novel techniques for the task of detecting partially careless responding rather than using existing post-hoc screeners such as personal reliability, psychometric antonym, and the longstring index \citep[see e.g.,][for a recent overview of traditional screeners]{alfons2024}.

 A primary motivation for devising new methodology is that most existing screeners compute a single carelessness score for each participant.
 While this can work very well for distinguishing careless from attentive respondents, having a singular score for every respondent does not provide much information beyond the attentive-careless classification.
 As outlined in the main text, recent literature suggests that partially careless responding might be a common occurrence.
 As such, it might be more informative to know \emph{when} a given respondent starts responding carelessly (if at all) rather than a dichotomous attentive-careless distinction.
 For instance, this could be useful for knowing when the responses of a given respondent become unreliable so that one must not drop all of their responses in a primary analysis.
 In order to obtain a granular estimate of carelessness onset on the participant level, we require a carelessness score for \emph{every} item for \emph{every} respondent rather than a singular per-participant carelessness score.
 While some traditional screeners can be somewhat tweaked in this direction \citep[for instance, one could calculate separate intra-individual response variances for separate sets of items; see e.g.,][]{dunn2018,marjanovic2015}, accurate estimation of the onset of carelessness necessitates new methodology.